MicrosoftDocs/winrt-api/windows.ui.input/systemfunctionlockchangedeventargs_islocked.md

 ## -description

-Gets the state of the hardware Function button lock for the [SystemFunctionLockChanged](systembuttoneventcontroller_systemfunctionlockchanged.md) event.
+Gets the state of the **Fn** hardware system button lock for the [SystemFunctionLockChanged](systembuttoneventcontroller_systemfunctionlockchanged.md) event.

 ## -property-value